Find the Right Saddle for Your Eastman® Acoustic Guitar

 Non-Compensated Saddle

-Some Eastman parlor guitars have a center line non-compensated saddle, along with a pyramid bridge.
+Some Eastman parlor guitars have a 12 inch radius center line non-compensated saddle, along with a pyramid bridge.
 Please see our Guide to Non-Compensated Saddles for more information.
-These center line non-compensated saddles typically have a 3.2 mm thickness and 12 inch radius.
-Length can vary from 69 to 71 mm, so please measure your current saddle before ordering.
-See our Non-Compensated Bone Saddle for Some Eastman Parlor Guitars for a 71 mm long bone version.
+These center line non-compensated saddles typically have a 3.0 to 3.2 mm thickness, and length will vary from 69 to 71 mm, so please measure your current saddle before ordering.
+See our Non-Compensated Bone Saddle for Some Eastman Parlor Guitars for a 71 mm long and 3.2 mm thick bone version.
+Please contact us if you need different specs.

 Non Compensated Guitar Saddle Eastman Angle